 The hospitality industry is often times a perfect target for fraudsters.
 According to the Verizon 2014 Data Breach Investigations Report, restaurants, hotels & grocery stores are the most commonly affected industries suffering from POS intrusions.

 Unfortunately for consumers, even though the PCI DSS Compliance Standards require an organization to implement solutions like system hardening and file integrity monitoring, few retailers operate these requirements sufficiently well.
 It’s vitally important that companies within the hospitality industry both large and small understand that implementing security solutions like File Integrity Monitoring and System Hardening are no longer optional, they are essential to securing your IT estate and valuable consumer payment credentials.

-With NNT’s Change Tracker Gen7, your organization will come equipped with best in class security solutions like Non-stop File Integrity Monitoring, Continuous Compliance, System Hardening & Vulnerability Management, Change & Configuration Management, and Breach Detection solutions to help protect your IT environment from any attack.
+With NNT’s Change Tracker Gen7, your organization will come equipped with best in class security solutions like Non-stop File Integrity Monitoring, System Hardening & Vulnerability Management, Change & Configuration Management, and Breach Detection solutions to help protect your IT environment from any attack.

 Read the article on ZDNet here